influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/tools/shell.md

 Note that once you specify a retention policy with `INSERT INTO`, `influx` automatically writes data to that retention policy.
 This occurs even for later `INSERT` entries that do not include an `INTO` clause.
+Restarting the CLI will revert to using the `DEFAULT` retention policy.

 ### Queries
 Execute all InfluxQL queries in `influx`.